Ellen, "Can we dip down to New Orleans? Have some good food, screw around in the French Quarter?"

 Katja reads a sign, "What ees beignet?"

-"Like a donut, fried dough with powdered sugar, come on, let's get some."
+"Like a donut, fried dough with powdered sugar, come on, let's try one."

 Even mid-week, the open air coffee shop is packed, there's a short line but they're seated in ten minutes.
 Ellen orders for them.